Emergency First Aid for HeatstrokeSkip to the navigation

 - Remove the person's unnecessary clothing, and place the person on his or her side to expose as much skin surface to the air as possible.

-- Cool the person's entire body by sponging or spraying cool—not cold—water, and fan the person to lower the body temperature.
-Watch for signs of rapidly progressing heatstroke (below).
+- Cool the person's entire body by sponging or spraying cold water, and fan the person to help lower the person's body temperature.
+Watch for signs of rapidly progressing heatstroke, such as seizure, unconsciousness for longer than a few seconds, and moderate to severe difficulty breathing.

 - Check the person's rectal temperature and try to reduce it to 102°F (39°C) or lower as soon as possible.
 The longer the body is at a high temperature, the more serious the illness and the more likely it is that complications will develop.
 Temperatures taken by mouth or in the ear are not accurate in this emergency situation.